 Slide 6:

-[Dr. Watts] Anatomically, the skeleton is divided into the axial skeleton, which includes the skull, the spine, the sternum, the ribs, and the sacrum; and the appendicular skeleton, which comprises the clavicles, the scapulae, the pelvis, and the bones of the upper and lower appendages.
+[Dr. Watts] Anatomically, the skeleton is divided into the axial skeleton, which includes the skull, the spine, the sternum, the ribs, and the sacrum; and the appendicular skeleton, which comprises the clavicles, the scapulae, the pelvis, and the bones of the arms and legs.
 [Saag 2019: p14C]

 Reference: